SoSorryTT/Brick-Breaker/README.md

 - Visual indicators for the remaining lives and current stage.

 ## Special requirement
-- This project needs latest version of Java due to the lambda expression that's use a lot on codebase, and it's not supported by older version of Java.
+- This project needs latest version of Java , and it's not supported by older version of Java.

 ## Guidelines
 Run the Brick breaker application